 Highlanders are not your grandmother's kitty.
-They are a cross of several different breeds..
+They are a cross of several different breeds.
 The goal was to have the look of the wild cat and the temperament of the domestic.
-Like most hybrids they were not consistent in appearance and a uniform look is still in the making.
+Like most crosses, they were not consistent in appearance and a uniform look is still in the making.

-This new breed was named the Desert Lynx and was the prototype of the different varieties now recognized by two registries, TICA and REFR.
+This new breed was named the Desert Lynx and was the prototype of the different varieties now recognized by three registries, TICA , ACFA, and REFR.

 TICA codes show how pure the bloodline is: